SignalK/signalk-server-windows/readme.md

 **How to install Signal K server node:**
 - Download installer at https://github.com/SignalK/signalk-server-windows/releases/latest/download/signalk-server-setup.exe
+- You can verify the checksum of the exec file at https://github.com/SignalK/signalk-server-windows/releases/latest/download/SHA256SUMS.txt
+`Get-FileHash .\signalk-server-setup.exe -Algorithm SHA256 | Format-List`
 - Execute `signalk-server-setup.exe`.
 Some anti-virus software considers that there are viruses in the installer.
 These are false positives.
 You may need to add the installer in your exceptions, it is sometimes quarantined.